PundiAI/fx-docs/upgrade-instructions/cosmovisor-integration-binaries.md

 cp ~/.fxcore/data/upgrade-info.json ~/.fxcore/cosmovisor/genesis/
 ```

-To check that you did this correctly, ensure your versions of `cosmovisor` and `fxcored` are the same:
+To check that you did this correctly, ensure your versions of `cosmovisor`  are the same:

 ```sh
 cosmovisor version